Originally published March 2011 / Revised December 2018

 While it may be natural to want to cooperate with the police, generally physicians should refrain from disclosing patient information to the police or any other third party unless there is patient consent or the disclosure is required by law.

 The physician's duty of confidentiality is both an ethical and a legal obligation.
-As described in the Canadian Medical Association's Code of Ethics, to promote a relationship of confidence and trust, physicians have traditionally protected their patients' personal health information.
+As described in the Canadian Medical Association's Code of Ethics and Professionalism, to promote a relationship of confidence and trust, physicians have traditionally protected their patients' personal health information.

 The legal duty to keep patient health information confidential originates from this fiduciary (trust) relationship between doctors and patients.
 Privacy legislation, which applies in all provinces and territories, reinforces this duty and requires an individual's consent before his or her personal information can be collected, used, or disclosed.
 Some provinces also have health-specific privacy legislation.

 There are a few exceptions when the disclosure of patient information is permitted without express patient consent.
 These exceptions can include when the physician receives requests from the police in the course of certain investigations or when the physician receives a subpoena, court order, or search warrant.
 Physicians may also disclose patient information without consent when the law requires the disclosure, which includes a mandatory duty to report, such as when a child is in need of protection or when there are other important interests at stake that justify breaching patient confidentiality.
 For example, the Supreme Court in Smith v.
 Jones recognized that a physician may be authorized to disclose patient information to the police in circumstances when he or she has reason to believe there is an imminent risk of serious bodily harm or death to an identifiable person or group.

 A search warrant grants the police broad legal authority to search for and seize evidence.